Azagovisk/oddJobs/README.md

 # oddJobs

-This repository is just a bunch of High school jobs i made back in the date.
+This repository is just a bunch of High school jobs i made back in the day.

-Hope you enjoy or have fun.
+Hope you enjoy and have fun.

+:)